xd009642/streamer-template/doc/03_the_model.md

 We want to track when we last did an interfence so our interim result doesn't come too early or too late.
 We also define our constant interim duration - this could be part of the API but we don't want to put extra work into making sure users don't crash our system with insane values.
+Remember the model is expected to be computationally intense and will take up some amount of compute so setting unreasonably low times to run it is an easy way to bring down a service!

 We'll store the value from `VadTransition::SpeechEnd::end_timestamp_ms` in our `last_inference_time` then after the code that processes our VAD events we want